-Virginia has been a great producer of successful racehorses since well before the Civil War and numerous Virginia-bred Thoroughbreds have participated in the Kentucky Derby.
+Virginia has been a great producer of successful racehorses since well before the Civil War, and numerous Virginia-bred Thoroughbreds have participated in the Kentucky Derby.
 The 1960s was somewhat of a golden age for Virginia horse breeding, with approximately 1,400 thoroughbreds produced per annum (4th highest number in the country).
-Today, the number of breeders in Virginia is much lower and the operations smaller.
+Today, the number of breeders in Virginia is much lower, and the operations are smaller.

 Virginia, officially the Commonwealth of Virginia, is a state located in the southeastern and mid-Atlantic regions of the United States.
 The state, which smaller than Ohio but larger than Tennessee, is nestled between the Appalachian Mountains and the Atlantic Ocean, and was the location of some of the first English colonial possessions established in mainland North America.

 Virginia enjoys a humid subtropical climate which is largely impacted by the Blue Ridge Mountains and the Chesapeake Bay.
 Even during January, which is the coldest month, the average temperature in Virginia is just a few degrees below the freezing point.
 The warmest month is July, when the temperature averages around 86 °F (30 °C).
 The further south and east you go in Virginia, the warmer and more humid the climate becomes.

 The main sectors of the economy are agriculture, federal agencies and military facilities.
 The Shenandoah Valley is especially known for its farms, while a majority of the federal agencies – including the CIA headquarters – are found in the northern part of the state.
 The military activities are centered around Hampton Roads, since that is where the region’s main seaport is located.